Another all-English Champions League final: The old European elite's worst nightmare come true | Goal.com

 "So, they will still push to try to change things but what they'll probably have to do now, given the lack of a Super League threat, is improve their position from within UEFA."

 This is a legitimate concern.
-There is a growing belief that UEFA will end up offering financial support to the struggling super-clubs who remain the biggest draws in the Champions League.
+There is a growing belief that the struggling super-clubs who joined a breakaway competition could end up benefitting significantly from UEFA's reported interest in agreeing a massive financing package for the Champions League with an external investor.

 UEFA, after all, has been unsettled by FIFA's alleged tacit support of the Super League launch, as well as the world governing body's push to introduce an expanded, bi-annual Club World Cup.